jordanleeeee/MediCon-Code-Test/Backend/readme.md

 By default this server is trying to connect to mysql server on my aws vm, no extra config is needed.
 If you want to create your own database in your local environment.
 Create a database call clinicapp, and run testdata.sql.
-Change value of localDbConnection set environment variable to 'LOCAL' in /common/config.js
+Change value of localDbConnection and set environment variable to 'LOCAL' in /common/config.js

 ## Start server